-Wikipedia defines Kundalini as a form of energy located in the base of the spine which when woken moves up from its position.
-While it’s a technically correct definition it misses out on a lot of subtle information that is essential in understanding Kundalini.
+Wikipedia defines Kundalini as a form of energy located in the base of the spine, which when woken moves up from its position.
+While it’s a technically correct definition it misses out on a lot of deeper knowledge that is essential for understanding Kundalini.

 While the base of the spine is in the vicinity, the exact position of the Kundalini reservoir is slightly above the Mooladhara or the Root Chakra.
 It exists in a form of colorless liquid stored in a tiny muscular reservoir.
-This liquid is covered with a muscle mass that forms a shape of a helix above the reservoir.
-While this muscle mass is present in every human being, it is by default in a depressed state.
+This reservoir is covered with a helix shaped muscle mass.
+While this helical mass is present in every human being, it is by default in a depressed state.

-Now you may think that why is there an empty canal inside our spinal cord.
+The next question that might arise in your mind will be “Why is there an empty canal inside our spinal cord?”
 This empty canal exists to facilitate the movement of the Kundalini liquid that we discussed previously.
-Now while the Kundalini and the mass covering it by default exists detached from the base of Sushumna, it can be awakened.
-When this Kundalini is awakened, the mass rises slowly and gradually so that the tip of the mass touches the base of Sushumna.
+While the Kundalini and the mass covering it by default exists detached from the base of Sushumna, it can be connected to it.
+When Kundalini is awakened through Yoga or Dhyan (meditation), this mass rises slowly and gradually till its tip touches the base of Sushumna.

-When this mass rises to touch the Sushumna Naadi, the Kundalini liquid slowly rises in Sushumna and after going through the various Chakras reaches the base of the skull, a little below the Aagya Chakra.
+When the helical mass rises, the Kundalini liquid slowly rises in Sushumna and after going through the various Chakras reaches the base of the skull, below the Aagya Chakra.
 The relationship between the chakras and Kundalini is a highly complex one.
-When the Kundalini rises inside the Sushumna it encounters various triangular junctions where vessels and nerve bundles encounter the Sushumna.
+When the Kundalini rises inside the Sushumna it encounters various nerve junctions where blood vessels and nerve bundles encounter the Sushumna.
 These places are called Chakras.
 All the way from Mooladhara and Swadishthana chakra the Kundalini rises to the Aagya Chakra which is right behind the third eye of Shiva i.e. our forehead.

 Methods to Awaken Your Kundalini

 There are many ways of awakening the Kundalini.
 The first and the most potent method is meditation or dhyana.
-While this is the slowest method of the three methods to awaken your kundalini, it is the most preferred and advisable one.
-It’s because Dhyana makes sure the Kundalini rises gradually and not abruptly.
-An abrupt rise in the mass surrounding the Kundalini and the liquid within can cause unforeseen damages to the body.
+While this is the slowest method of the three methods, it is the preferred and advisable one.
+This is because Dhyana makes sure the Kundalini rises gradually and not abruptly.
+An abrupt rise in the mass surrounding the Kundalini and the liquid within can cause unexpected changes and/or damages to the body.
 Common ailments related to an incorrect awakening are a perennial headache, sinus problems, palpitations, night sweat or convulsions, and in rare cases paralytic attacks.
 This is why the other methods of rousing the Kundalini i.e. Yoga and Sparsha method are strictly advised to be performed in the presence of a qualified teacher or Guru.

-This energy that circulates throughout the body gives the person newfound spiritual energy that can be used for any purpose that the bearer so chooses.
+The flow of Kundalini throughout the body gives the person newfound spiritual energy that can be used for spiritual as well as other purposes.
 Kundalini is in no way essential for a human being to exist or even perform any basic day-to-day functions.
-However, it is the first step towards spiritual enlightenment and as such can be treated as a reservoir of energy that can be utilized by a person to reach their spiritual goals.
+However, it is the first step towards spiritual enlightenment and as such can be treated as a reservoir of energy that can be utilized by a person to reach their goals.
 Whether that goal is attaining God, gaining knowledge, or trivial things like attaining a long-lost love or hurting an enemy, differs from man to man.

-This is why unenlightened and people with incomplete knowledge of this sacred energy use it for their selfish needs.
+This is why unenlightened and people with incomplete knowledge of this sacred energy, use it for their selfish needs.
 There are many Tantric texts that describe how Kundalini can be used to destroy your enemy, gain material benefits like money or status, or even kill someone.
-While a person with an awakened Kundalini can do all this with great concentration and determination, I would be remiss if I didn’t mention the consequences of such foolish goals.
+While a person with an awakened Kundalini can do all this with great concentration and determination, I would be remiss if I didn’t mention the consequences of such foolish and shortsighted endeavours.

 As we know every action has its equal and opposite reaction.
-In the Shakti sect, it is said that if someone uses his/her Kundalini energy to hurt someone, the reaction of that attack returns after a while and damages the person who sent it out in the first place.
-Whatever you send unto the environment using your Kundalini will happen to you in due time.
+In the Shakti sect, it is said that if someone uses his/her Kundalini energy to hurt someone, the reaction of that attack returns after sometime and destroys the person who sent it out in the first place.
+Whatever you send unto the environment using your Kundalini will return unto you in due time.
 So it is in your benefit to use Kundalini for the betterment of society and not for your selfish goals.
 A true Guru will never teach you how to use Kundalini for evil deeds.
 If he does he has it coming, as do you.